 A Season of Gratitude

 My memories are wonderful and I want my kids to experience the same.
 This year I will teach Kendall how to make that whipped cream to perfection 🙂 We celebrate old traditions and have begun our own.
 Our family started off the season making a Fisher Family gratitude box.
 Kendall spent time painting and decorating our (shoe) box, and we explained to the kids how it would work.
-Anytime that they feel gratitude or thankful for anything, they write it on a piece of paper and put it in the box.
+Anytime we feel gratitude or thankful for anything, we will write it on a piece of paper and put it in the box.
 On Christmas Eve we will open the box under the tree and share what is inside on those pieces of paper.

 Peace and blessings to you all,

 Love this!
 Don’t think you need to remind anyone it’s a repost as it’s new to many of us!

 Thanks, Kelly 😉 Just working on re-writing some of my older posts…thank you for your feedback!